 No person who is not a party to this Agreement shall have any rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this Agreement.The rights of the parties to terminate, rescind or agree any variation, waiver or settlement under this Agreement are not subject to the consent of any other person.

-This Agreement and theHull 2017 Brand Guidelines contain the entire agreement and understanding of the parties, and supersede any previous agreement or understanding between the parties, in relation to the subject-matter of this Agreement.
+This Agreement and the Hull2017 Brand Guidelines contain the entire agreement and understanding of the parties, and supersede any previous agreement or understanding between the parties, in relation to the subject-matter of this Agreement.

 No failure to exercise or delay in exercising any right or remedy under this Agreement shall operate as a waiver of that or any other right or remedy.
 The express rights and remedies provided by this Agreement are cumulative and, except as otherwise stated in this Agreement, do not exclude any other rights or remedies provided by law.